Thertzlor/mpv-plugin-winframes/README.md

 mpv plugin for setting display output parameters, e.g. the refresh rate, automatically to the best suitable value for playing the current file.

 This is a Windows version of the plugin [mpv-plugin-xrandr](https://gitlab.com/lvml/mpv-plugin-xrandr/) by Lutz Vieweg and utilizes the tool [ChangeScreenResolution.exe](https://www.tools.taubenkorb.at/change-screen-resolution/) as a stand-in for xrandr.
+It retains full compatibility with all its features and options.

 Rationale / Use Case:
 =====================